 So as one who is qualified having seen the Lord to be a true apostle Paul had to become a witness unto the resurrection.
 Paul strove for just this cause as he explained to Harod “think it not strange that God raises the Dead?” who also pointed out that this was the resurrection that “the fathers strove night and day hoping to attain”.
 Not an event to wait for or something to be experienced after the body dies.

 Paul acknowledged in Philippians that he sought to “lay hold of why Christ laid hold of” him, to attain to the richness and the fullness of Christ, to become a perfect man, “to attain to the resurrection” one revelation at a time saying “to the degree so walk ye in it”.
 He said that all who are mature are seeking the resurrection.
 But the resurrection that he was seeking was not like he had thought when he was a Pharisee.
-That mindset only made him at odds with the true Christ who said “why do you kick against the goads?
+They expected the physical body to rise, which is why he said later that “flesh and blood does not inherit the Kingdom”.
+The old mindset only made him at odds with the true Christ who said “why do you kick against the goads?

 The purpose for Paul was to transform from a Pharisee expecting a physical kingdom to experience revelation by degree, one revelation after the other until he attain to the resurrection, to attain his full status as “a fellow member and citezine of the house of God in the here-and-now for that was his calling and goal.
 This too is for us to learn from Paul’s journey “by degree”.
 Let us go up to Jerusalem in our understanding.